 Fibroids affect millions of women - and Black women face the highest risk - yet most don't know you can take action before symptoms start.
-If you're African American, Vitamin D deficient or have a family history of fibroids, your chances are higher.
+If you're African American, Vitamin D deficient or have a family history of fibroids, your chances for developing fibroids are higher.
 The good news?
-You can tract your healath yearly with key labs (Vitamin D, iron, ferritin), get pelvic ultrasounds every 1-2 years, and reduce exposure to hormone-disrupting chemicals in foods, plastics and beauty/hair products.
-These steps can help keep fibroids can help and give you more treatment choice if they do develop.
+You can monitor your health and your fibroid risk yearly with key labs (Vitamin D, iron, ferritin), regular pelvic ultrasounds, and reducing your exposure to endocrine-disruptive chemicals (EDCs) in foods, plastics and beauty/hair products.
+These steps can help to reduce symptoms and potentially give you more treatment options should fibroids develop.

 Vitamin D & Fibroids: What Every Woman Should Know”